 For more help with Audacity you can try these avenues:

-You can also try searching through the forums for information.
+You can also try searching through the official Audacity forum for information.

 The forums contain a lot of postings from users on many topics.
 You can use the search system to locate topics or just browse the categories.
 If you don't find what you want then try subscribing to the forums and posting your question to the relevant category.